 Industrial workplaces such as garage workshops, metal fabrication and welding shops, and mechanical or heavy manufacturing facilities will have a variety of machines and tools.
-Some of the tools may be as simple as a table saw or box fan and sometimes they can be complex and partially robotic and involve hazardous chemicals.
+Some of the tools may be as simple as a table saw or box fan and sometimes they can be complex and partially robotic or involve hazardous chemicals.
 Workers responsible to operate, repair, clean, or just work near these machines and tools must be protected from potential hazards.

 Recognizing the potential hazards of machines starts with understanding the first place where the potential for injury exists – this is the “point of operation.”
 According to OSHA the point of operation is the area on a machine where work is actually performed upon the material being processed.
-Workers have to be protected from point of operation hazards.

 OSHA Standard 1910.212(a)(3)(i) Point of operation is the area on a machine where work is actually performed upon the material being processed.